Skip to main content

 When the bonds that hold paint molecules break, dusts and gases are ejected into the air.
 Efficient fume extraction is essential to guarantee the safety and consistency of the process

-Why Choose Laser Technology for Paint Removal?
+Why Choose Laser Technology For Paint Removal?

-• Laser stripping paint icon
+Laser beam icon

 Selectively Remove Paint